siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 Siddhi apps can be in two different types.

-1. Stateless siddhi apps
+1. Stateless Siddhi apps
-1. Stateful siddhi apps
+1. Stateful Siddhi apps

-The deployment of the stateful siddhi apps follows distributed architecture to ensure high availability.
-The fully distributed scenario of siddhi deployments handle using siddhi [distributed annotations](./query-guide/#distributed-sink).
+The deployment of the stateful Siddhi apps follows distributed architecture to ensure high availability.
+The fully distributed scenario of Siddhi deployments handle using Siddhi [distributed annotations](./query-guide/#distributed-sink).

 <table>
   <tr>